 When you select the Only this time option, that particular permission will be valid only until the app is active.
 Once you close the app, it will no longer be able to access the permission.
 The feature is a big step forward for privacy on Android, and it ensures apps don't collect data in the background.

-Android 10's While using the app setting limited the scope of an app to collect data without your knowledge, and this goes one step further.
-There are plenty of scenarios when an app only needs access to a permission once, and by extending the setting to include the camera and microphone, Google is adding more safeguards to ensure apps don't spy on you.
+Android 10's While using the app setting limited the scope of an app to collect data without your knowledge, this goes further.
+There are plenty of scenarios when an app only needs access to a permission once.
+By extending the setting to include the camera and microphone, Google is adding more safeguards to ensure apps don't spy on you.

 Then there's Instagram.
-I usually revoke Instagram's access to the camera and microphone after posting a story or sharing a photo on my feed, so this feature makes it that much more seamless to control access without having to go into the app's settings every time to remove permissions.
+I usually revoke Instagram's access to the camera and microphone after posting a story or sharing a photo on my feed, so this feature makes it that much more seamless to control access without going into the app's settings every time to remove permissions.

 As for other permissions — like files and media access — the options are Allow or Deny, but with Scoped Storage now a requirement in Android 11, the app doesn't get unfettered access to your file system anymore.
 As much as I don't like Android being restrictive, Scoped Storage is a good way to reign in the amount of information an app can access, and when talking about Instagram, that's always a good thing.
 Instead of the entire file system, an app like Instagram can only access select media directories and its own installation folder.